beeeeez/ptclinic/README.md

 ## Completion Todos
 - Please make the Evaluation Visit printable. **WIP**
 - **Test the program!**
-- **Clear out DB - Make copy of empty DB to have on standby / future**

 ## Future TODOs
 - Think about making a guide to help other people control the program in the future with relation to using the program in another setting without having to have us "set up the DB".
 Instruct how to add an empty (new) `PTCLinic.accdb` file.